Russia hands down criminal charges following rare large protest

 Activists in Bashkortostan face 15 years in prison on charges of organising ‘mass riots’, assaulting public officials.

-Russian authorities have laid serious criminal charges against four people following a large protest in the central region of Bashkortosan.
+Russian authorities have laid serious criminal charges against four people following a large protest in the central region of Bashkortostan.

 Security forces in the city of Ufa, in the Urals mountains, arrested the fourth suspect on Sunday evening, local media reported.
 The charges follow protests by thousands last week over the jailing of an Indigenous rights activist.
 Police were swift to crack down on what was a rare large showing of dissent in Russia since Moscow’s war against Ukraine started.